PatrickEMcLean/DungeonMerchantStory/WorkingDraft.md

 "We told you, you must find the way out on your own."

 "Not out, back up.
 And with all the crap that's down here, you can't tell me nobody dropped a torch."

+---

+Finds his glove, another half eaten.
+Finds his wand -- it's been gnawed on.

+All the gold is gone and the Orc's are lying around, having gorged themselves

+You know, there was a lot of gold in there.

+A pause -- Boltac goes,

 # Conflict at the End